Introduction

 Built-In Fire Pits

-- Ideal for homeowners who want a dedicated gathering spot.
+- Best when you want a consistent gathering spot.

 Portable Fire Pits